nrsyed/proboards-scraper/docs/overview.rst

 Per the license included in the repository, this software is provided "as is" without warranty of any kind and is not guaranteed to work.
-Neither the author nor the software shall be held liable for any consequences resulting from its use.
+Neither the author(s) nor the software shall be held liable for any consequences resulting from its use.

 .. _`Proboards Terms of Service`: https://www.proboards.com/tos